seng637-winter2025/a1-ExGranite/seng637-a1-team_number.md

 The assignment instructions and deliverables description was clear, well-structured and easy to follow.
 The instructions provided a good foundation for conducting both exploratory and scripted testing, ensuring our understanding of the topics.

-This assignment significantly imrpoved our understanding of structured testing, issue tracking, and defect management.
+This assignment significantly improved our understanding of structured testing, issue tracking, and defect management.
 It provided us with real-world skills that are directly applicable to software testing in professional environments.